andriiSad/instagram/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## IDEAS
+## TODO

-- overlays on Signup Screen
 - check TODOs
+- take care of red screen at start
+- overlays on Signup Screen!!!
 - add reels functionality with some API(maybe redditAPI)